GrHalbgott/morse-chugging/README.md

 # Morse to chugging

 Morse code is a beautiful thing - out of short and long notes, you can directly translate it to MIDI data.
-And this MIDI data, this rocks hard.
+And this MIDI data, it rocks hard.
 My dear people, it's time for some hard-hitting chugs!

 ## Installation